aleksada/MultisiteHighFreqPG/README.md

 ## Multi-Site High-Frequency Stochastic Precipitation Generator

 This is a github repository for the paper entitled "Multi-Site High-Frequency Stochastic Precipitation Generator Using Censored Skew-Symmetric Distributions".
-The paper is currently submitted.
+The paper is currently under review.